Keyboard shortcuts

 Indexer-->>UI: response

-Content RUD (Rules, Decoders, Integrations, KVDBs)
+Content CUD (Rules, Decoders, Integrations, KVDBs)

 All four resource types follow the same patterns via the abstract class hierarchy: